russest3/aws-kubernetes-elastic/README.md

 ## Running the automation
 <pre>$ ansible-playbook automated_install.yml -i localhost,</pre>

 You will be prompted for a service account username and password.
-This is the credentials to login to the Windows Jump Box used to access the Kubernetes Dashboard.
+This is the credentials to login to the Windows Jump Box.
+The name should match your currently logged in user that has an SSH key generated in ~/.ssh/id_rsa.

-The automation will create the resource group resources necessary in Azure to run a 4 node Kubernetes cluster with Dashboard hosting ElasticSearch services.
+The automation will create the resource group resources necessary in Azure to run a 4 node Kubernetes cluster with Dashboard hosting various services offered.

 ## Accessing the nodes:
 Kubernetes nodes will have IP addresses in the range of 10.0.0.4 to 10.0.0.8